 • Topic coverage analysis

-• Notable quote or mention examples
+• Notable quotes or mention examples

-Strategic Recommendations:
+Strategic recommendations:

 • Content gaps to address